-Please don’t take this personally, but in all likelihood, I’m not willing to debate you.
-I can only do so much with my time, and I am always over-committed.
+(updated November 2025) Please don’t take this personally, but in all likelihood, I’m not willing to debate you.
+I can only do so much with my time, I am always over-committed, and I’m getting my decrepit by the day.
 Also, I have to think you’re a worthy opponent.
-There have to be things I deeply respect about you and about your scholarly work.
 Most likely, though not necessarily, you will have a PhD in some relevant field and some relevant professional publications in philosophy or theology journals.
 So don’t get your hopes up.
-Still, if you were thinking about debating me, or just refuting me – here are some things you should study.
+Still, if you were thinking about debating me, or just refuting me online, here are some things you should study.

-Absolute required reading: What is the Trinity? and “Trinity.”
+Required reading: What is the Trinity? and “Trinity.”
 These will help you to understand why I’m going to ask you to clarify what Trinity theory you’re defending, or why I won’t allow you to smudge the difference between a Trinity theory and a claim that “Jesus is God” or that he is divine.
 (More on these below.)
 And if we are debating the Trinity, you will have to explain (at least) these six facts, facts which trinitarians who assume that Christians have always been trinitarian have heretofore not been able to account for.
-(See also here.)
+Probably the best place to look for why I hold that the New Testament does not teach any Trinity doctrine is my opening statement in this debate book.
+(See also here and the published book chapter version.)
+When it comes to biblical terminology, my thoughts on the idea of heresy, what I call the fulfillment fallacy, how any Trinity theory conflicts with the Bible, what is essential to the New Testament gospel, relative identity Trinity theories, and how current logical treatments of identity statements can help us in reading the New Testament, the place to look is my book Monotheism, Heresy, and the Bible.
+This should, God willing, be published in early 2026 by Theophilus Press.

 I’m not going to be impressed if you urge that John 17:1-3 doesn’t say that only the Father is the only true God.
 (See also here.)